How to Tell an Awesome Campfire Story When You Stay at Our Smoky Mountain Campground

-You can’t sit around and tell campfire stories without first gathering all the essentials.
+You can’t sit around and tell campfire stories at our Smoky Mountain campground without first gathering all the essentials.
 To properly set the scene, you need s’mores supplies, blankets, and a glowing fire that is big enough to cook your food and keep your listeners warm.
 Grab your marshmallows, chocolate, and graham crackers and settle in for a night of storytelling.
 If you’re camping in the colder months, make some hot cocoa before diving into all the stories.

 2. Know Your Audience